xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

     . . . |       0.729 | Total   = 1
 ```

-So without a prior knowledge of probability of an individual failure, we
+So without prior knowledge of the probability of an individual failure, we
 can't say much.

 ## The Better Way